Samba de Amigo: Legacy

 That same year, Sega released a spiritual successor named Shakatto Tambourine.
 It was very much the same game as Samba de Amigo, except played with a tambourine controller, and featuring popular J-pop music.
 Samba de Amigo also made a comeback of sorts in the EyeToy game Sega Superstars, where player movements recorded by the EyeToy camera were recorded in place of the original maracas.
 A pair of Samba de Amigo themed levels appeared in the 2012 Nintendo 3DS game, Rhythm Thief & the Emperor's Treasure, which are played using buttons and the system's gyroscope.

 Samba de Amigo references have continued to appear in many of Sega's other titles.
 The song "Vamos a Carnival" is featured in the MMO Phantasy Star Online 2 as the game's lobby music every April as part of a yearly Easter event, which would later be re-instated as the BGM of the Easter lobby which appears every second half of April, as well as the Screenshot Studio.
 A Samba de Amigo-themed level appears in Sonic Pinball Party.
-Additionally, Amigo appears as a playable character in Sonic & Sega All-Stars Racing and its sequel Sonic & Sega All-Stars Racing Transformed.
+Additionally, Amigo appears as a playable character in the crossover racing games Sonic & Sega All-Stars Racing, Sonic & Sega All-Stars Racing Transformed, and Sonic Racing: CrossWorlds.

 During the Nintendo Direct aired on February 8, 2023, a sequel named Samba de Amigo: Party Central was announced for the Nintendo Switch, which uses the system's Joy-Con gesture sensors to implement the maracas controls.
 It is focused more on different popular music genres and was released on August 29, 2023.
 On June 1, 2023, a virtual reality version based on Party Central was announced during the 2023 Meta Quest Gaming Showcase.
 It was released on Meta Quest 2, Meta Quest Pro and Meta Quest 3 as Samba de Amigo: Virtual Party.
 On August 1, 2023, an Apple Arcade version of Party Central, Samba de Amigo: Party-To-Go, was announced to be released on the same date as the Switch version.